martijnboland/aurelia-skeleton-webpack/README.md

 Aurelia Skeleton app that uses webpack for loading, building and bundling instead of SystemJS/JSPM

 ## Getting started
-Clone this repository, go to the directory and then hit
+Clone this repository, go to the directory where your clone is located and then hit

 ```
 npm install